ghanvik/ghanvik.github.io/_posts/2022-03-25-dupe-checker-guide.markdown

 There was no comprehensive dupe checking manual before I joined the team.
 There were some trainings, but they did not cover all the possible cases a dupe checker may encounter.
 My colleague had made a guide, but it did not cover every step in the process.
 Dupe checking involves verifying a candidate's information across multiple systems, merging profiles when duplicates are encountered, and changing a candidate's status in Beamery.

 There are many possible places a dupe checker can get confused or make an error.
-There are two main systems The systems could sometimes behave in unexpected ways.
+There are two main systems to track candidate profiles, Amazon Hire and Beamery.
+The systems could sometimes behave in unexpected ways.
 Some candidates who had common names were difficult to dupe check because of how many possibilities came up.

 # Audience